 Stores will often give you the choice of taking your proceeds outright or crediting it to your own store account.
 Most people discover that building their accounts to allow for shopping in the store is the best option.
 In this way, money rarely changes hands.

 Have you ever paid a lot of money for an outfit only to find you don’t like it after all?
-Of course, you have!
-Many times people are reluctant to part with clothes they paid a lot for and never wore for one reason or another.
+Who hasn’t?
+But then feel reluctant to part with clothes you paid a lot for and never wore for one reason or another?
 Consignment shopping solves the problem.